mzakharo/esp32_csi_human_presence/README.md

 | Supported Targets | ESP32 | ESP32-C2 | ESP32-C3 | ESP32-C6 | ESP32-S2 | ESP32-S3 |
 | ----------------- | ----- | -------- | -------- | -------- | -------- | -------- |

-# Human Presense Detector using WiFI CSI
+# Human Presence Detector using WiFI CSI

 Starts a task that sends NULL Data packets to the Access Point and receives ACKs

-CSI (Channel State Information) is extracted from the ACKs and resulting data stream is fed to a presense detection algorithm
+CSI (Channel State Information) is extracted from the ACKs and resulting data stream is fed to a presence detection algorithm

 Optionally, python `csi_data_parse_read.py -p PORT` can be used to visualize CSI data realtime